Castau/CupCake/README.md

 At this time, we have yet to be taught about program architecture.
 In this situation we take use of [Three-tier architecture](https://en.wikipedia.org/wiki/Multitier_architecture#Three-tier_architecture) and we considered using MVC.

 We have yet to be taught Javascript, something that this project would definitely benefit from.
+We take use of a [Frontcontroller](https://en.wikipedia.org/wiki/Front_controller) but handle our wrong URL paths by a) checking session and b) sending the user to the front page.
+We considered adding an actual `error 404` page.
 More discussion can be found in the program report.

 ### Initial development thoughts